asamallab/MCBF/BF_codes/README.md

 {'full_CNF': '(a | b | ~c) & (a | ~b | c) & (a | ~b | ~c) & (~a | b | ~c) & (~a | ~b | ~c)', 'QM-CNF': ~c & (a | ~b)}
 ```

-In case you use the codes or data or catalog herein, please cite the reference given below:
+### CITATION

-## CITATION
+In case you use the codes or data herein, please cite the manuscript:
-A. Subbaroyan, O.C.
-Martin, A. Samal.
-Minimum complexity drives regulatory logic in Boolean models of living systems.
+*Minimum complexity drives regulatory logic in Boolean models of living systems.* Ajay Subbaroyan, Olivier C. Martin, Areejit Samal, bioRxiv 2021.09.20.461164; doi: https://doi.org/10.1101/2021.09.20.461164